peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 Finally, complete the following steps after deployment.

-1. Add its URL to your Github repository.
+1. Add `https://USERNAME-galvanize-bookshelf.herokuapp.com` to your Github repository's URL.
 1. Run the full test suite with `npm test` and fix an broken tests including bonus tests.
 1. Run the linter with `npm run lint .` and fix any linting errors.